phuongtruong282/Student-Habits-vs-Academic-Performance/README.md

 ### 2.1 Purposes:
 This project aims to:
-- Explore how student habits affect academic performance
+- Explore how student habits affect exam score.
 - identify key influencing factors
 - Build a prediction model for exam scores.
 - Provide actionable recommendations to help students improve their results.